 Anberry Transitional Care is an average-sized nursing home located in Merced, California.
 It looks like this nursing home is one of the top facilities we found.
 This nursing home received one of the best grades that we offer.
-In fact, we ranked this facility in the top ten percent of all facilities in the United States.
-If you look below, you will see this place's category grades, which are also strong.
+We were not surprised to discover that this proved to be the highest rated facility in Merced.
+One of the major highlights of this facility's remarkable report card is its inspection score.
+Inspection reports are discussed in the next paragraph.

 Anberry Transitional Care